 Launch of Open Food Gardens 2013

-The programme of Open Food Gardens will be launched at the Courtyard Cafe, Hatfield Road, St Albans on Saturday 13th April from 11.00 a.m - 2.00 p.m.
-Come along and look at the Transition St Albans demonstration garden and find out more information about the open gardens.
+The programme of Open Food Gardens was launched at the Courtyard Cafe in April.
+Throughout the summer you can visit the cafe and have a look at the Transition St Albans demonstration garden.
+Find out more information about the open gardens programme below:

 This year three gardens will be open.
 For further details go to: Open Food Gardens 2013